Oscar Franklin Smith: Post-conviction

 On April 14, 2022, Smith asked the Tennessee Supreme Court to vacate his execution date.
 On April 18, 2022, the Tennessee Supreme Court declined to hear Smith's appeal and denied his request to vacate his execution date.
-On April 19, 2022, Tennessee's governor said that he would not intervene in Smith's execution.
-On April 21, 2022, his execution was reprieved due to an oversight in the preparation for lethal injection.
+On April 19, 2022, Bill Lee said that he would not intervene in Smith's execution.
+On April 21, 2022, his execution was postponed due to an oversight in the preparation for lethal injection.
 Governor Bill Lee issued the temporary reprieve and said, "Due to an oversight in preparation for lethal injection, the scheduled execution of Oscar Smith will not move forward tonight.
 I am granting a temporary reprieve while we address Tennessee Department of Correction protocol.
 Further details will be released when available."

 On May 2, 2022, Lee announced that on the day of Smith's scheduled execution he became aware that the proper procedure for preparing lethal injection had not been followed correctly.
 The procedure, which involves testing for endotoxins, had not been properly followed.
 The chemicals in the lethal injection had only been tested for potency and sterility but not for endotoxins.
 Because of this, he suspended all executions in Tennessee for the remainder of the year and ordered a third-party review of the lethal injection process.
+By end 2024, the Tennessee Department of Correction had developed a new lethal injection protocol, allowing the authorities to deploy a single drug combination with pentobarbital to conduct lethal injection executions, allowing the state of Tennessee to potentially resume executions in the near future.

+Execution

+In March 2025, a new death warrant was signed for Smith, whose execution was rescheduled to be carried out on May 22, 2025.
+Smith was the first out of the four Tennessee inmates in line for execution in 2025; the other three were: Byron Lewis Black (August 5, 2025), Donald Ray Middlebrooks (September 24, 2025) and Harold Wayne Nichols (December 11, 2025).
+On April 30, Smith again declined to choose a preferred method of execution.
+Since Smith refused to choose a method, his execution was to be carried out by Tennessee's default method, lethal injection.

+Oscar Franklin Smith was executed by lethal injection as scheduled on May 22, 2025.
+His time of death was 10:47 am.
+In his final statement, Smith said, "Someone needs to tell the governor the justice system doesn't work" and repeated, "I didn’t kill her" before losing consciousness.
+For his last meal, Smith ordered hot dogs, tater tots, and apple pie with vanilla ice cream.

+In response to the execution of Smith, Judy's brother and sister expressed that they would continue to carry the sadness of losing their sister and nephews, and this served as a reminder of the "devastating consequences of domestic violence", which was a social phenomenon observed in countless other families, as well as theirs.
+Smith was the 19th person to be executed in the United States during the year of 2025.